Just a moment...

 Press 'Enter' after typing page number.

-Issues: (i) whether reversal of proportionate Cenvat credit on common inputs used in exempted goods removes the liability to pay 8% of the value of exempted clearances; and (ii) whether the demand was barred by limitation.
+Issues: (i) Whether reversal of proportionate Cenvat credit on common inputs used in exempted goods dispensed with the demand to pay 8% of the value of exempted final products. (ii) Whether the demand was barred by limitation.

-Issue (i): whether reversal of proportionate Cenvat credit on common inputs used in exempted goods removes the liability to pay 8% of the value of exempted clearances.
+Issue (i): Whether reversal of proportionate Cenvat credit on common inputs used in exempted goods dispensed with the demand to pay 8% of the value of exempted final products.

-Analysis: The show cause notice was issued on 1.4.2004, whereas the disputed period was August 2000 to May 2002.
-On those dates, there was no basis for invoking the longer period.
+Analysis: The notice was issued on 1.4.2004 for a dispute covering August 2000 to May 2002.
+On those facts, no basis was found for invoking the longer period of limitation.

-Conclusion: The demand was time-barred, and the finding was in favour of the assessee.
+Conclusion: The demand was held to be barred by limitation, in favour of the assessee.

-Final Conclusion: The demand and penalty were unsustainable, and the appeal succeeded with consequential relief.
+Final Conclusion: The impugned demand, interest, and penalty were set aside and the appeal succeeded with consequential relief.